ducpham2476/pintos-ducpm/README.md

 	1. Add line 16, include the *fixed_point.h* file for value manipulation
 	2. Add line 68, declare the fixed_t load_avg variable, holding the CPU average load at one time.
 	3. Add line 124, initiate the load_avg value at thread start
+	4. Add line 449 to 455, test current thread to see it could be preempted by the top thread in ready list or not
-	4. Modify line 476 to 479, if running mlfqs, return control to main program to update priority first
+	5. Modify line 476 to 479, if running mlfqs, return control to main program to update priority first
-	5. Modify line 511 to 515, set the nice value to current thread & update priority
+	6. Modify line 511 to 515, set the nice value to current thread & update priority
-	6. Modify line 524: return nice value
+	7. Modify line 524: return nice value
-	7. Modify line 533: return load_avg value
+	8. Modify line 533: return load_avg value
-	8. Modify line 542: return recent_cpu value
+	9. Modify line 542: return recent_cpu value
-	9. Added line 546 to 630, implement some needed functions:
+	10. Added line 546 to 630, implement some needed functions:
 		- thread_mlfqs_incr_recent_cpu (void): Check current thread is idle or not.
 If not, increase current thread's recent_cpu by 1
 		- thread_mlfqs_calc_recent_cpu (struct thread *t): Calculate thread's recent CPU.
 Formula is defined in B.3 Calculating recent_cpu
 		- thread_mlfqs_update_priority (struct thread *t): Check if thread is idle or not.
 If not, update thread's priority.
 Formula is defined in B.2 Calculating priority